raulcastr/Music-Generator/README.md

 ## Project Description

-The idea is to create a model that is able to learn from and predict the sequential structure of music and also be able to choose from a discrete set of possibilities for subsequent notes.
+Recurrent Neural Network model (LSTM) that is able to learn and predict the sequential structure of music and to choose from a discrete set of possibilities for subsequent notes, in other words: generates monophonic melodies.

 ## Dataset

-~ 70 midi songs from bach : http://www.jsbach.net/midi/
+~ 70 midi songs from Johan Sebastian Bach : http://www.jsbach.net/midi/

 ## Future Work